The Difference Between Distress And Oxide Inks

 - Aging adds a grungy and distressed look to your paper.
 You can apply ink to the edges of any paper project with a sponge or blending tool.
 You can wrinkle a piece of paper by rolling it into a ball.
 Open the paper up and apply ink to the wrinkles.

 - Stamping with distress ink creates a vintage look.
 While not a crisp look as other inks, distress inks can stamp well.
-You can stamp on any porous surface or paper
+You can stamp on any porous surface or paper.
+The best stamps to use are those with less detail.

 - Blending is perfect with distress inks Load ink onto your blending tool.
 Starting on the outside of your paper start blending in circular motions onto the paper.
 You can blend as many colors as you would like.
 There are endless combinations that can be created.

 - Reverse stenciling is another option.
 Instead of applying the ink through the stencil, you apply the ink on the stencil.
 Then you mist the stencil with water.
-Turn the stencil over and apply to the paper.
+Turn the stencil over and apply it to the paper.
 Press on the stencil slightly.
-Yiou will get a custom water color effect creating a color negative pattern
+You will get a custom watercolor effect creating a color negative pattern

 - Water resist uses water to move the distress ink on the surface of the paper.
 Simply apply ink to the paper.
 Spritz water on the paper to create a pattern.
 Allow the paper to dry